 About the UTC College of Engineering and Computer Science

 In 1977, the UTC College of Engineering and Computer Science earned its initial accreditation from the Accreditation Board for Engineering and Technology (ABET) for its Engineering program.
-It now has five engineering programs (Engineering, Chemical Engineering , Civil Engineering, Electrical Engineering, and Mechanical Engineering) and three computer science programs (Software Systems, Scientific Applications, and Information Security and Assurance) accredited under ABET.
+It now has five engineering programs (Engineering, Chemical Engineering , Civil Engineering, Electrical Engineering, and Mechanical Engineering), three computer science programs (Software Systems, Scientific Applications, and Information Security and Assurance), and one technology program (Engineering Technology Management) accredited under ABET.
 Our new 28 million dollar facility was completed in 2003.
 The building features state-of-the-art classrooms and laboratories that support all of our programs.

 Engineering offers the following undergraduate degrees: